 Food is central to perceptions of home, nationhood and identity.
-In Israel, a country marred by deep political and social divisions, the establishment of a national cuisine was, from the outset, bound to create tensions.
+In Israel, a country marred by deep political and social divisions, as well as violent conflict, the establishment of a national cuisine was, from the outset, bound to create tensions.
 These tensions are revealed in the food culture – stretching from production to marketing and consumption.
 Research into nation-building and the power ideologies at play in Israel often fails to take into account the significance of bottom-up social change, focusing instead on political issues, such as the failure of peace negotiations.
-The study of everyday food choices and eating practices brings to the surface issues of national identity and state formation that may otherwise be ignored.
+The study of everyday food choices and eating practices brings to the surface contentious issues of national identity and state formation that may otherwise be ignored.

 The Role of Chefs and Restauranteurs